 The survival of living species depends on its ability to pass on its genetic instructions, from generation to generation, without significant alteration.

-Dr. Menton was born in Mankato, Minnesota in 1938 and was baptized at a local conservative Lutheran church.
-Like many people who were baptized and raised by Christian parents, he has no recollection of the precise moment he became a Christian, nor does he recall a time when he was an unbeliever.
-As Paul said of Timothy, “from a child thou hast known the holy scriptures, which are able to make thee wise unto salvation through faith which is in Christ Jesus” (2 Timothy 3:15).
+Dr. Menton was born in Mankato, Minnesota, in 1938 and was baptized at a local conservative Lutheran church.
+Like many people who were baptized and raised by Christian parents, he had no recollection of the precise moment he became a Christian, nor did he recall a time when he was an unbeliever.
+As Paul said of Timothy, “from a child thou hast known the holy scriptures, which are able to make thee wise unto salvation through faith which is in Christ Jesus” (2 Timothy 3:15, KJV).

 Dr. David Menton was born in Mankato, Minnesota, and grew up as an only child in a Christian family.
 He was blessed to share God’s Word as a Sunday school teacher, church elder, and president of the congregation.